`

 Angel investors often can decide faster as they invest their own money and do not need approval from others.

-When more capital is needed to get the feed off the ground, the start-up needs seed money.
+When more capital is needed to get the idea off the ground, the startup needs seed money.
 So, to decide which investment is better, we need to clarify another term: the pre-seed investor.

-2. Seed investors can provide valuable mentorship and guidance to entrepreneurs.
-They can help new businesses navigate the early stages of start-up life and provide advice on how to scale and grow.
+Seed investors can provide valuable mentorship and guidance to entrepreneurs.
+They can help new businesses navigate the early stages of startup life and provide advice on how to scale and grow.

 They can help build buzz and awareness around a new business, which can attract additional investment and help a company scale more quickly.

-But from their potential benefits, it becomes clear that angel investors are usually more inclined to invest in early-stage companies and become their go-to investors for pre-seed money.
+But from their potential benefits, it becomes clear that angel investors are usually more inclined to invest in early-stage companies and become the go-to investors for pre-seed money.

 As an entrepreneur or founder, you may be wondering when the best time is to approach outside investors like an angel investor or venture capitalist for funding.